Informations and Figures from this Webpage can be downloades and used. The ELSA Copyright must remain in the figures and the work is to be cited as:

-The ELSA Project was initiated by Frank Sirocko in 1998, shortly after he was appointed as Professor for Geoscience at the Johannes Gutenberg-University Mainz, which is located in Germany in the state of “Rheinland-Pfalz”.
-The most important, and at that time already well studied geoarchive in this state were the open maar lakes with Holocene sediment infill in the West Eifel Volcanic Field.
+The ELSA Project was initiated by Frank Sirocko in 1998, shortly after he was appointed as Professor for Geoscience at the Johannes Gutenberg-University Mainz, which is located in Germany in the State of Rheinland-Pfalz.
+The most important, and at that time already well known geoarchive in this state were the 6 open maar lakes with Holocene sediment infill in the West Eifel Volcanic Field.
 The older, already infilled maar lakes, however, were not studied at all with any drillings up to that time.
 The challenge was to drill through many meters of young gravel into the underlying fine grained lake sediments and date their age.

 References, nomenclature and data download

 This ELSA Project website presents the background information for all ELSA cores.
 It now concentrates on the ELSA-20 record, but will finally present the core photos and data for alle ELSA data produced during the last 20 years.
 References are made only to published peer reviewed scientific papers of the ELSA Project itself.
 Some figures are taken from published papers, but reduced to basic findings, others use the original proxy data, but all time series plot on the new ELSA-20 stratigraphy.
 More detailed scientific information is accessible from the referenced papers directly; see a list of all peer reviewed ELSA papers at the end of this text.
 Respective data can be directly downloaded from the home page of this website, all figures shown can be downloaded in Powerpoint format.
-All ages of this text and figures are presented as “yr b2k” (years before the year 2000), which is the official nomenclature of the Greenland ice core GICC05 chronology.
+All ages of this text and figures are presented as “yr b2k” (years before the year 2000), which is the official nomenclature of the Greenland ice core GICC05 chronology, or “BP” (before present).
 The text includes several other stratigraphic abbreviations, which are “MIS” for “Marine Isotope Stage”, “GI” for “Greenland interstadial”, “LGM” for Last Glacial Maximum.